-You also want to be sure that your emergency kit is in place before freezing weather arrives.
+You also want to be sure that your car emergency kit is in place before freezing weather arrives.
 This is especially important if you are going to be away from home during the winter.
 For example, you might want to include blankets, flashlights, batteries, a crowbar, food, water, flares, a shovel, snow chains, flares, a first aid kit, and a good battery-operated radio in your emergency kit.

 Your car’s maintenance is a year-round job, but winterizing is the most time-consuming.
 Even spring cleaning won’t take as much time as changing your tires, oil, and antifreeze.